Pork Milanese is one of the simplest dishes to prepare in all of Italian cuisine, but it is truly magical.

 Veal Milanese is very traditional, but we love going the pork chop route.
 This dish originates in the Northern Lomardy Region of Italy in the magical and beautiful city of Milan.

-So very tender and flavorful.
+The chops are so very tender and incredibly flavorful.

 This dish is super delicious, super easy…and super gorgeous on the table!!

 Watch us show you how easy it is to make Classic Pork Milanese!

 BONE-IN CHOPS DELIVER MORE FLAVOR

 Start by asking your butcher for 1 to 1 1/2-inch bone-in center-cut pork chops.